-P&O Cruises do also offer American-style food and other food from across Europe.
+P&O Cruises does also offer American-style food and other food from across Europe.

-The buffet on P&O Cruises is fantastic and one of my favorites.
+The buffet on P&O Cruises is fantastic and one of my favourites.
 It is open late into the night and serves a variety of food which is all very good.

 On a Royal Caribbean cruise, you will find a variety of food most of which is aimed at an American palate.

 You will on occasion find British dishes on a Royal Caribbean cruise – I have had a Yorkshire pudding on a Royal Caribbean cruise and it was good – but it was not quite as good as on a P&O cruise.

 If you are somebody who likes your home comforts when it comes to food and are from the UK, a P&O cruise would be a great option for you.

 If you are from the US or prefer American-style food a Royal Caribbean cruise may be a better fit.